If you’re using AWS WAF as a web application firewall, you can ship its alerts to your Logz.io Cloud SIEM.

 - Match type: Starts with string

-We recommend monitoring both GET and POST methods.
-You can add additional statements, separated by OR for every HTTP method you would like to monitor.
+- Add additional statements, separated by OR for every HTTP method you would like to monitor.
+At the very least, we recommend monitoring GET and POST methods.

 - Save the rule.